 I am a solid & creative practitioner with extensive experience supporting individuals and groups to develop & nourish self-awareness, self-compassion and well-being skills.
-I counsel with heart and soul and have been in practice for over 18 years.
+I counsel with heart and soul and have been in practice for over 20 years.

-These roots flow between two very different countries and cultures, Scotland and Greece.
+My roots flow between two very different countries and cultures, Scotland and Greece.
 Throughout my life I have identified with one or the other and at this stage, I embrace them equally as they nourish me in different ways.

 I am fascinated by our relationships with space and architecture and the silent dialogues exchanged between our bodies and our environments.
 By tuning in to the sensory stream of information we receive and transmit, we can bring our most subtle experiences to awareness and make choices responsive to the truths revealed.